bartfeenstra/betty/README.md

 #### Making changes to the translatable strings in the source code

-Run `./bin/extract-translatables` to update the translations files with the changes you made.
+Run `betty update-translations` to update the translations files with the changes you made.

 #### Adding translations for a language for which no translations exist yet

-Run `./bin/init-translation $locale` where `$locale` is an [IETF BCP 47 language tag](https://tools.ietf.org/html/bcp47).
+Run `betty init-translation $locale` where `$locale` is an [IETF BCP 47 language tag](https://tools.ietf.org/html/bcp47).

 #### Updating the translations for a language